Conditional Diffusion Guidance under Hard Constraint: A Stochastic Analysis Approach: Theoretical results

 for some $C > 0$ (independent of $T$).
 In particular, assuming that $\mathbb{E}_{p_{ \rm{data}}(\cdot)}|X|^2 < \infty$, $p_{ \rm{data}}(\cdot)$ is $\kappa$-strongly log-concave for $\kappa$ sufficiently large and Assumption \ref{assump:2} $(iv)$--$(x)$ holds, there are $C_{ \texttt{VE}}, C_{ \texttt{VP}} > 0$ (independent of $T$) such that

 \end{theorem}

 \begin{remark}[Comparison to the TV bound in Theorem~\ref{thm:TV}.]
-Although the Wasserstein distance is a weaker notion of discrepancy than total variation, it has shown to align better with human judgment on image similarity \cite{Bor19}.

 By comparing the result in Theorem \ref{thm:W2} and Theorem~\ref{thm:TV}, a central difference is that the total variation bound in Theorem~\ref{thm:TV} scales with $1/\rho$, where $\rho$ is a lower bound on $p_{ \rm{data}}(S)$, whereas the Wasserstein bound does not.
 This reflects the intrinsic ill-conditioning of total variation when comparing conditional laws on rare events, where small unconditional modeling errors are amplified.
 In contrast, Wasserstein distance remains stable, making it more suitable for constrained conditional generation.

 Technically, the Wasserstein bound relies on pathwise stability estimates for the underlying SDE and therefore requires stronger regularity assumptions on the drift (Assumption~\ref{assump:2}).
 By comparison, the total variation bound is obtained via change-of-measure and martingale arguments and holds under weaker structural assumptions (Assumption~\ref{assump:1}).